 1. Select the Existing Dataflow¶

-From the list of existing dataflows, select the name of the intended one.
-Each time the name of a dataflow is selected on the list, the main pane will update to display the details of that dataflow.
+From the list of existing dataflows, select the name of dataflow you wish to edit.
+The main pane will update to display the details of that dataflow.

 2. Select Modify¶